Below you will find resources from state and national organizations.

 COLAGE (Children of Lesbian and Gays Everywhere)

-COLAGE unites people with lesbian, gay, bisexual, transgender, and/or queer parents and caregivers into a network of peers and supports them as they nurture and empower each other to be skilled, self-confident, and just leaders in our collective communities.
-Contact Email: kaley@colage.org
+COLAGE unites people with LGBTQ+ parents and caregivers into a network of peers and supports them as they nurture and empower each other to be skilled, self-confident, and just leaders in our collective communities.
+Contact Email: info@colage.org

 TransFamilies